J-O-S-U-E/Business-Communication-Platform/README.md

 # Text Communication Platform

-A simple platform for users to communicate via text.
+A platform for users to communicate via text.

 ## Use case